RabbiGains-eth/satStats/README.md

 # satStats
-  View an satoshi stats for any Ordinal inscriptions, across all major marketplaces.
+  View satoshi stats for any Ordinal inscriptions, across all major marketplaces.